cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/build-dapps/dapp-host-mode.md

 `"Hello, Cartesi."`

 :::note
-Although we used the `echo-python` DApp as a specific example, it's important to understand that not all DApps generate notices in the same manner.
-Your DApp may have different behaviors or responses related to notices.
+Although we used the `echo-python` dApp as a specific example, it's important to understand that not all dApps generate notices in the same manner.
+Your dApp may have different behaviors or responses related to notices.
 However, we hope this example provides a clear understanding and a helpful starting point.
 :::

 ## Options